 Top Silver Age Comic Book Investment Guide!
-Key DC Comic books To Get In 2012!
+Key DC Comic Books to Get!

 Yes, I know!
 I've been giving a lot of love to Marvel when it comes to the best silver age comic book investment picks for 2012.
 So this time around I'm going to focus on some DC silver age comics that you should be on the look out for if you're serious about comic investing, or if you just love collecting silver age comic books.